 Tip: Add your business description which is an important citation.
 It will help you stand out from your competition and also give customers more information about your business.

 Here are some good practices to rank locally:

 - Optimize your homepage.
 Your homepage should very clearly state who you are, where you’re located, and what you do.
-Make it easy on Google to understand these elements of your business.
+Make it easy for Google to understand these elements of your business.
 Your page title tag, the header tag, and meta description should clearly state this information.

 - Claim your GMB listing.
 Claiming your business listing and filling out the content for it is essential to your local SEO and ranking on the SERP.

 - Update the NAP citations on your website.
 Make sure that it is listed the same way on every page of your website.
 Update it in the footer of your website and make sure it gets crawled by search engines.